-The H&D headquarters is pretty much the spare bedroom of my home, and as much as I’d loooove a dedicated lofty NY style warehouse conversion to get creative in, the spare bedroom will have to do… and no complaints here.
-It’s my own happy little corner of the world.
+The Cloud9 headquarters is pretty much the spare bedroom of my home, and as much as I’d love a dedicated lofty NY style warehouse conversion to get creative in, the spare bedroom will have to do… and no complaints here.

 The brief (from me to me) was to keep it to one wall, to be convenient and functional, inexpensive… and to do it within my mantra of trying to live a little greener.

 I have to say, I thought I wouldn’t have the room for everything I managed to pack into this space, so I’m incredibly happy with my new little zone.
-It suits me perrrrrfectly and it’s just what I need.
+It suits me perfectly.

 So here’s how it all came together.

-This pine finish probably looks familiar to you, right?
+This pine finish probably looks familiar to you.
 This type of orange-glazed pine furniture was mass produced in the nineties.
 I even had a five piece bedroom set in this style during my teens!
 There are many, many furniture items like this in every corner of the world and they are just looking a tad tired and dated.
-They definitely don’t fit into the antique category (because that would make me an antique) and they’re not quite vintage either.
-They are functional and sturdy but there is just no swagger to them.
-So they languish away in people’s garages, storerooms etc until they are discarded and become landfill.
+But that’s easily fixed.

-Usually in a DIY project, you’ve lost me at “sand and tape the surface in preparation for painting”.
-No. I won’t.
-It’s just not practical to find the time, space and hassle of fine particles of dust everywhere.
-However, I thought I’d just try an oil based paint enamel and see how it goes.
-I found this heavenly colour called “Welsh Green” by British Paints (inspired by Selina’s recent post on green) and invested in a good paintbrush with fine, soft bristles.
-The paint went went on soooo well.
+I thought I’d just try an oil based paint enamel and see how it goes.
+I found this beautiful colour called “Welsh Green” by British Paints (inspired by Selina’s recent post on green) and invested in a good paintbrush with fine, soft bristles.
+The paint went went on so smoothly.
 And it has stayed on perfectly – no blistering, bubbling, discolouring, flaking.
-Such a time saver!
+No sanding needed and such a time saver.

 I left the top with the existing pine finish, even though I originally had plans to white-wash it.
 It was a little weathered and banged up, but that added to the charm of the piece.
 Plus, it’s going to get a workout as a craft space anyhow.
-I found that the contrast worked well so the top stays al-natural!.
+I found that the contrast worked well with the natural top.

 The really great thing is that when this is not in use as a desk, it looks great as console table or storage unit – perfect for our study right now, but will also be very versatile to switch it into any room in the future for use as a TV bench, a kitchen buffet, a bedroom dresser etc.